-As we head into the new year, hoteliers need to start coming up with their new year’s resolutions to ultimately increase your hotel’s top-line revenue.
-2015 was a year filled with dominating competition from OTAs and Airbnb as well as the strong push for video marketing, responsive design, and an increase in mobile bookings.
-As 2015 wraps up and with 2016 just around the corner, hotel marketers need to step up their game if they want to compete head-to-head in the same arena as the 900 lb gorillas a.k.a. the online travel agencies, such as Expedia and Priceline.
-In 2015, OTA consolidation has especially made it a threat for many independent hotels to drive direct bookings.
-If you don’t know what OTA consolidation is, it is essentially bigger OTA giants gobbling up smaller companies, like independent hotels, by uniting together and becoming an even bigger force in the travel industry.
+As we head into the new year, hoteliers need to start coming up with their new year’s resolutions to increase their hotel’s top-line revenue.
+This was a year filled with dominating competition from OTAs and Airbnb as well as the strong push for video marketing, responsive design, and an increase in mobile bookings.
+As this year wraps up, hotel marketers need to step up their game if they want to compete head-to-head in the same arena as the 900 lb gorillas a.k.a. online travel agencies, such as Expedia and Priceline.
+OTA's have made it a threat for many independent hotels to drive direct bookings.

 1. Be Proactive in Your Marketing

 The beauty of online marketing is that it is constantly evolving, which means that your strategies must also evolve with the newest digital trends and algorithms.
 As we head into the new year, make it a commitment with your marketing team to focus on proactively managing your overall online presence and optimize for ongoing success.
-It is not enough to build a website and optimize the tags and then expect a sudden boost in traffic to your website.
+It is not enough to build a website and then expect an immediate boost in traffic to your website.
 Success is measured by how active your marketing is and your ongoing presence on all channels.

-If you haven’t already established your hotel’s story, 2016 is the year to do so.
-An impactful way to describe the features of your hotel and what unique selling propositions you offer is not only through content marketing but through high resolution photography.
+If you haven’t already established your hotel’s story, this is the year to do so.
+An impactful way to describe the features of your hotel and what unique selling propositions you offer is not only through content marketing but through high-resolution photography.
 What better way to showcase your hotel than through photos and a video tour?
-Visitors want to visualize themselves at your property, so paint a picture for them and create a captivating narrative describing the experience they will expect as soon they arrive at your hotel.
+Visitors want to visualize themselves at your property, so paint a picture for them and create a captivating narrative describing the experience they will expect as soon as they arrive at your hotel.

 3. Design for Conversion